When the Apricots Bloom: Development

 Gina Wilkinson was a foreign correspondent in Iraq for over a year in the early 2000s, under the rule of Saddam Hussein.

 Reception

 For The Sydney Morning Herald, Jessie Tu praised the book's fresh perspective on war storytelling, and said that "Wilkinson's evocative language shapes the novel into one of suspense, intrigue and conspiracy".

 Kim Reardon of Coast Community News said it is "a wonderful book with strong characters".
 It was featured as one of "Martin's Must Reads" on KRCU in the US.

+Title

+The book's name When the Apricots Bloom is an Egyptian idiom that has a similar meaning to the English expression When Pigs Fly.